 Bone Folder – I think bone folders may be the single most understated crafting accessory out there.
 In the past, I would just use my fingernail to make sharp creases in paper, but once I got one of these bad boys, there was no going back!
 I’ve been using this trusty bone folder since college, and it’s been great.
 It’s not real bone (some are), but I think it’s just the best!

 X-Acto Knife – Since I have a cutting machine, an X-Acto Knife may seem a little redundant, but it actually comes in handy fairly often.
 Whenever I need to cut large prints or posters, my X-Acto Knife is where I turn.
-Personally, I prefer the knives with a retractable blade that you can simply snap off pice by piece as it dulls, compared to the pencil-shaped ones where you have to change out the blade by hand.
+Personally, I prefer the knives with a retractable blade that you can simply snap off piece by piece as it dulls, compared to the pencil-shaped ones where you have to change out the blade by hand.

 Metal Ruler – What’s an X-Acto Knife without a metal ruler?
 There’s no way I could cut precise, straight lines without a metal ruler on my side.
 If you’ve never had the pleasure of using a metal ruler, be sure to get one with cork on the backside!
 You don’t want the ruler slipping out from under you while you’re doing a third pass on a piece of foam core.
 Also, I must say, there is just something oddly satisfying about a high-quality metal ruler, in my opinion.

 Pom Pom Makers – My mom taught me how to make pom poms when I was young, but we always just used a book to wrap our yarn around.
-I couple years ago, I bought these pom pom makers, and they are freaking awesome!
+I couple of years ago, I bought these pom pom makers, and they are freaking awesome!
 If you’re into pom pom crafts, I’d definitely recommend these puppies—way easier (and better) than using a book.

 Baker’s Twine – Baker’s twine is another fun craft supply I always like to have around.
 It’s great for gift wrapping, bunting banners, and anything to do with mason jars!
 And do you know where I always find bakers twine in different colors?
 Dollar Tree!
 That’s right, the dollar store is where it’s at when it comes to cute bakers twine.
 They are wound on mini spools and even come in a pack of three.